gladzhang/ART/README.md

 ### Test on RealDenoising
 1. Download the [SIDD test](https://drive.google.com/file/d/11vfqV-lqousZTuAit1Qkqghiv_taY0KZ/view) and place it in '/datasets/SIDD'.
-Download the corresponding models and put them in the folder `experiments\pretrained_models`.
+Download the corresponding models and put them in the folder `experiments/pretrained_models`.
 2. Go to folder 'realDenoising'.
 Follow the instructions below to test our ART model.
 The output is in 'realDenoising/results/Real_Denoising'/SIDD.

    ```bash